 Distributed Routing Software uses STAC LZS V5.0 technology as defined in RFC 1974 to provide compression on PPP data links over leased lines, Frame Relay circuits, and ISDN lines.
-Compression over Frame Relay is provided on a per PVC basis.
+Compression over Frame Relay is provided on a per PVC or SVC basis.
 Compression ratios as high as 4 to 1 are possible.
 The Bandwidth Reservation System and filters apply to compressed circuits.
+The RouteAbout Central EP contains a hardware co-processor that performs the data compression function.

-Distributed Routing Software also provides LAT tinygram compression over PPP as described above, and IP header compression as described in the TCP/IP Routing section.
+Distributed Routing Software also provides LAT tinygram compression over PPP as described above, IP header compression as described in the TCP/IP Routing section, and X.25 data compression as described in the X.25 section.

 Challenge Handshake Authentication Protocol: Distributed Routing Software uses the Challenge Handshake Authentication Protocol (CHAP) as defined in RFC 1334 to verify the identity of the peer router on the other side of a PPP link.
 CHAP uses a three-way handshake to identify a peer router upon initial PPP link establishment.
 The Router may periodically check authentication any time after the link has been established.

 The Router can serve as the CHAP authenticator or as the peer.
 When serving as the authenticator, the Router sends a challenge message to the peer router that is placing the call.
 The peer router then generates a response using the challenge value and the appropriate secret.
 The Router compares the peer router's response with the result of its own calculation and sends a success message if they match.
 If the values do not match, the Router sends a failure message and terminates the connection.